 #7 Enjoy Australia’s nature, it’s free!

 Some of Australia’s biggest cities are amazing!
-You have Sydney, Melbourne, Perth… They are all great, but what really takes Australia to the next level is the outdoors fun!
+You have Sydney, Melbourne, Perth… And you should spend at least three days in Sydney, Melbourne and Perth, they are all great!
+But what really takes Australia to the next level is the outdoors fun!
 From the amazing rainforests and pristine beaches to the dramatic cliffs and outback, you can find all of this in Australia.
 And then there’s Tasmania, which is a little harder to get to, but incredibly rewarding!
 Hike, swim, explore, make friends and freely explore some of the most untouched places on the planet.
 Plus, it’s free!